apache/mesos/docs/upgrades.md

 <a name="1-3-x-setquota-removequota-acl"></a>
 * Support for deprecated ACLs `set_quotas` and `remove_quotas` has been removed from the local authorizer.
 Before upgrading the Mesos binaries, consolidate the ACLs used under `set_quotas` and `remove_quotes` under their replacemente ACL `update_quotas`.
 After consolidation of the ACLs, the binaries could be safely replaced.

+<a name="1-3-x-framework-info-role"></a>
+* Support for multi-role frameworks deprecates the `FrameworkInfo.role` field in favor of `FrameworkInfo.roles` and the `MULTI_ROLE` capability.
+Frameworks using the new field can continue to use a single role.

+<a name="1-3-x-endpoints-roles"></a>
+* Support for multi-role frameworks means that the framework `role` field in the master and agent endpoints is deprecated in favor of `roles`.
+Any tooling parsing endpoint information and relying on the role field needs to be updated before multi-role frameworks can be safely run in the cluster.

+<a name="1-3-x-allocator-interface-change"></a>
+* Implementors of allocator modules have to provide new implementation functionality to satisfy the `MULTI_ROLE` framework capability.
+Also, the interface has changed.

 ## Upgrading from 1.1.x to 1.2.x ##